ArkamTheBard/pyAudioViz/README.md

 act as a Windows WASAPI host.
 Then from there set Audacity to play the audio back live to my preferred device as it records the sound from Stereo Mix.

+The above workaround is still viable as well as Stereo Mix, but I added compatibility with VB-Audio Virtual Cable since it is a more seamless and easier solution for loopback audio on Windows.

 # Requirements
+**WINDOWS**
+---
 Windows 10 or later

 Python 3.10 or later

 Audacity (for loopback audio) and/or Stereo Mix device enabled

+**OR**

+VB-Audio Virtual Cable for loopback audio